e-dong/space-war-rl/blog/05-ship-collisions/README.md

   <img width="100%" src="https://dev-to-uploads.s3.amazonaws.com/uploads/articles/xne368jlpi39kylgfwq7.gif" /> <figcaption><i>Sprite overlap fix v1</i></figcaption>
 </div>

-Looking at the emulator for comparison and I noticed it is doing something similar.
-Looks like both ships' positions are adjusted.
+Looking at the emulator for comparison, I noticed it is doing something similar.

 <div align="center">
   <img width="100%" src="https://dev-to-uploads.s3.amazonaws.com/uploads/articles/vzta61m1wcwctc1z979s.gif" /> <figcaption><i>Ship collisions in Emulator</i></figcaption>
 </div>

+Both of the ships' positions are adjusted.
+I could do something similar where I apply half of the overlap to the first sprite and the other half to the second sprite, but I didn't want to do this.

-To make this more natural, if there is any overlap, move the sprites naturally by using their velocities.
+For a more natural looking approach, if there is any overlap, move the sprites naturally by using their velocities.

 ```python
 # detect any overlap and move the ships